jianghaojun/jianghaojun/README.md

 ### Hi there 👋
 My name is Haojun Jiang(蒋昊峻), a second-year Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Gao Huang](http://www.gaohuang.net/).
 Before that, I received my B.E. degree in Automation at Tsinghua University. 😄

-I’m currently working on vision and language, especially 2D/[3D visual grounding](https://github.com/jianghaojun/Awesome-3D-Visual-Grounding).
+I’m currently working on vision and language, especially in [3D domain](https://github.com/jianghaojun/Awesome-3D-Visual-Grounding).

 <!--**jianghaojun/jianghaojun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.